Order Of The Golden Sphinx Gala

 THE HASTY PUDDING INSTITUTE OF 1770

 TO HONOR TONY AND EMMY WINNING PRODUCTION DESIGNER

 WITH THE ORDER OF THE GOLDEN SPHINX

-CAMBRIDGE, MA (February 21st, 2017) – The Hasty Pudding Institute of 1770 announces that acclaimed producer and current President of the Directors Guild of America, PARIS BARCLAY, will be the 2017 recipient of the Order of the Golden Sphinx award.
-Mr. Barclay will be honored and presented with the prestigious award at the annual Order of the Golden Sphinx Gala to be held at the Diamond Horseshoe at the Paramount Hotel in New York City on April 3rd, 2017.
+CAMBRIDGE, MA (March 23rd, 2018) – The Hasty Pudding Institute of 1770 announces that Tony and two-time Emmy award winner, DEREK McLANE, will be the 2018 recipient of the Order of the Golden Sphinx award.
+Mr. McLane will be honored and presented with the prestigious award at the annual Order of the Golden Sphinx Gala to be held at The Pierre in New York City on April 16th, 2018.

-The Order of the Golden Sphinx Gala unfolds as a dinner with special performances by the Hasty Pudding Theatricals’ and Harvard Krokodiloes’ undergraduates and alumni, produced by Amanda Lipitz Productions and written and composed by Nell Benjamin (Legally Blonde: The Musical, The Explorers Club) and Larry O’Keefe (Legally Blonde: The Musical, Heathers: The Musical), both alumni of the Pudding.
+The Order of the Golden Sphinx Gala unfolds as a dinner with special performances by the Hasty Pudding Theatricals’ and Harvard Krokodiloes’ undergraduates and alumni, produced by Amanda Lipitz Productions and written and composed by Nell Benjamin (Mean Girls, Legally Blonde: The Musical) and Larry O’Keefe (Legally Blonde: The Musical, Heathers: The Musical), both alumni of the Pudding.

 TO PURCHASE A TABLE for the gala contact James Patrick Fitzpatrick at email@example.com or visit hastypudding.org/buy-a-table for more information.